privateprep/coding-space-website/src/pages/custom/code-4-change.md

           approachable pace.
       - title: When is Code 4 Change happening?
-        mdContent: "Code 4 Change: Build a Better World kicks off officially on Monday, April 5th, but kids are invited to begin coding their projects as soon as they sign up.
-Coders will have four weeks to code their projects before turning them in by Friday, May 7th.
-Voting begins Saturday, May 8th."
+        mdContent: "Code 4 Change: Build a Better World kicks off officially on Monday, March 28th, but kids are invited to begin coding their projects as soon as they sign up.
+Coders will have four weeks to code their projects before turning them in by Friday, April 22nd.
+Voting begins Monday, April 25th."
       - title: "Where does C4C: Build a Better World happen?"
         mdContent: This challenge is entirely virtual, so kids can participate wherever they have access to a computer and the internet.
 TCS students will